abtinmbm/cybershield/README.md

 ## APIs and Libraries
 CyberShield leverages several APIs and libraries to enhance its functionality:
-- **jQuery**: Used for DOM manipulation and handling AJAX requests for dynamic content updates.
+- [jQuery](https://jquery.com/): Used for DOM manipulation and handling AJAX requests for dynamic content updates.
-- **Fuse.js**: Provides efficient search functionality within the forum.
+- [Fuse.js](https://fusejs.io/): Provides efficient search functionality within the forum.
 - **Django REST Framework**: Utilized for creating APIs to handle data interactions between the frontend and backend.

 ## Authentication